Ukraine Appeal

 Education is an urgent priority in emergencies because it:

-Plan International’s education in emergencies programme strives to provide quality formal and non-formal education opportunities that meet the needs of girls and boys affected by humanitarian crises.
+Plan International’s education work in emergency contexts strives to provide quality formal and non-formal education opportunities that meet the needs of children affected by humanitarian crises, from early childhood to adolescence.
 Our work has a particular focus on adolescent girls who are among the worst affected by disasters.
-As part of our work we ensure they receive the emotional support they need to recover from their experiences.
+Working with teachers is central, to help them manage their own stress, and teach in ways that provide the social and emotional support children need to recover from their experiences and pursue their learning.
+We collaborate closely with child protection colleagues to enable access to specialised services where necessary.

-Plan International provides education in emergencies support in conflict-affected fragile states, refugee situations and in countries affected by other types of emergencies.
-Current responses include work with refugees in Cox’s Bazaar in Bangladesh, the ongoing conflicts in the Sahel, South Sudan and Tigray (Ethiopia), and the migrant crisis in South America.
+Plan International provides support in conflict-affected fragile states, refugee situations, and in countries affected by disasters linked to climate change and natural hazards.
+Current responses include: complex crises that exacerbate hunger in East and West Africa and Haiti; Ukraine and refugee receiving countries; Cox’s Bazaar in Bangladesh; Tigray in Ethiopia; the migrant crisis in South America.

 To address the biggest violations of children’s rights, Plan International began work in Jordan in 2016.
 We are supporting young children to overcome emotional distress from the war in Syria and get an education.